Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Upon the filing of the application, a mandatory investigation and criminal background check will be conducted to determine whether the applicant meets all required criteria.
 Licenses expire December 31 every year, so renewal applications must be submitted by December 1 to allow plenty of time for the renewal to be processed.

 Before Georgia money transmitter applicants can receive their license, they must register as a money services business (MSB) with the Federal Crimes Enforcement Network.
 This process is completed through the BSA E-Filing System.
-Helfpul information for this process can be found in the Additional Resources sections below.
+Helpful information for this process can be found in the Additional Resources sections below.